jonathannelson/octopress/source/_posts/2013-02-17-7-tips-to-writing-copy-that-sells.markdown

   * Why is the product for them?
   * Why should they buy this specifically from you?

 These are some examples of the ever present why’s in a consumer’s mind.
-To answer them all, you need to do one thing: make that copy informative.
+To answer them all, you need to do one thing: make the copy informative.

 ## 7. Sales Copy Is Vital – Never Forget That